aws-neuron/aws-neuron-sdk/release-notes/runtime/aws-neuronx-runtime-lib/index.rst

 New in this release
 ^^^^^^^^^^^^^^^^^^^
-* Improved the inter-node mesh algorithm to scales better for larger number of nodes and larger allreduce problem sizes
+* Improved the inter-node mesh algorithm to scale better for larger number of nodes and larger allreduce problem sizes

 Bug fixes
 ^^^^^^^^^